 Employment is the key

 This visa is tailored for those in skilled employment.
-You cannot be self-employed to qualify.
+It is important to remember, however, that you cannot be self-employed to qualify.

 Whereas the mere maths of adding up the points may be quite straightforward, it is the method of calculation that everybody makes so much fuss about.
 It is not unusual for applicants and immigration officers to lock horns explaining why a qualification is recognized or work experience is necessarily to be considered skilled.

-Whilst you can find most information in the summary below and, in more detail, in the INZ Operational Manual, to know beyond a shadow of doubt whether you are eligible, book a free 30-minute consultation with our expert immigration advisor.
+Whilst you can find most information in the summary below and, in more detail, in the INZ Operational Manual, there is a better way.
+To know beyond a shadow of doubt whether you are eligible, book a free 30-minute consultation with our immigration expert.